Saif-Shines/news-bulletin/README.md

 The script uses the [NewsAPI](https://newsapi.org/) service to fetch news data.
 Special thanks to the developers and contributors of the NewsAPI project.

-## Contact

-For any questions or inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).

 ```

-Feel free to customize the README file based on your specific project requirements and additional sections you may want to include.